Country Pecan Pie Recipe

 1. Preheat oven to 425 degrees.

-2. Over low-medium heat, cook butter in saucepan, watching closely but not stirring, until golden brown — about 5 to 8 minutes.
-Do not burn.
+2. Over low heat, brown butter in saucepan until golden — about 5 to 8 minutes.
+Do not stir.

-3. Pour browned butter into bowl and set aside.
-Over low heat, blend together the corn syrup, honey, sugar, eggs, vanilla and salt, stirring until smooth.
+3. Set browned butter aside.
+Over low heat, blend together corn syrup, honey, sugar, eggs, vanilla and salt, stirring until smooth.
+Add browned butter.

-5. Place the chopped pecans into the pie shell.
-Pour the mixture into the pie crust and over the Classic Golden Chef's Choice Pecan halves.
+4. Place the chopped pecans into the pie shell.
+Pour the browned-butter-filling into the pie crust, over the halved pecans.

-6. Bake at 425 degrees for 10 minutes and then lower heat to 325 degrees and bake another 40 minutes.
-Center may seem a bit soft, but it will set as the pie cools.
+5. Bake at 425 degrees for 10 minutes.
+Lower heat to 325 degrees, and bake another 40 minutes.
+The center may seem soft, but it will set as the pie cools.